Metallography: SRAS microscopy

+the direction elastic parameters of the surface and, as such, it can vividly reveal the surface microstructure of metals.

+It can also image the crystallographic orientation and determine the single crystal elasticity matrix of the material.

 Scanning electron and transmission electron microscopes

 If a specimen must be observed at higher magnification, it can be examined with a scanning electron microscope (SEM), or a transmission electron microscope (TEM).
 When equipped with an energy dispersive spectrometer (EDS), the chemical composition of the microstructural features can be determined.
 The ability to detect low-atomic number elements, such as carbon, oxygen, and nitrogen, depends upon the nature of the detector used.
 But, quantification of these elements by EDS is difficult and their minimum detectable limits are higher than when a wavelength-dispersive spectrometer (WDS) is used.
 But quantification of composition by EDS has improved greatly over time.
 The WDS system has historically had better sensitivity (ability to detect low amounts of an element) and ability to detect low-atomic weight elements, as well as better quantification of compositions, compared to EDS, but it was slower to use.
 Again, in recent years, the speed required to perform WDS analysis has improved substantially.
 Historically, EDS was used with the SEM while WDS was used with the electron microprobe analyzer (EMPA).
 Today, EDS and WDS is used with both the SEM and the EMPA.
 However, a dedicated EMPA is not as common as an SEM.